Our Roadmap to Social Impact

 Our Stakeholder Ecosystem

-Our Stakeholder Ecosystem brings together the people and organizations that make impact possible.
+Our Stakeholder Ecosystem brings together the people and organizations that make impact possible—city governments, funders, NGOs, museums, schools, artists, migrant guides, and audiences.

 Diagram showing interconnected stakeholders: migrant guides, artists, NGOs, city governments, funders, and audiences